 A jury can also implicitly acquit a defendant.
 If a jury has been instructed by the judge on the elements of a particular crime and a lesser-included offense, and the jury returns a guilty verdict as to the lesser offense but is silent as to the greater offense, re-prosecution for the greater offense is barred by the Double Jeopardy Clause.
 For example, a jury that has been instructed as to the crimes of first- and second-degree murder will implicitly acquit the defendant of first-degree murder by returning a guilty verdict only as to murder in the second degree.
 A not guilty verdict as to the greater offense is inferred from the jury's silence.

 Reprosecution is permitted and jeopardy continues against the defendant when a case is dismissed by the court at the defendant's request for reasons other than sufficiency of the evidence.
 For example, courts may dismiss a case when the defendant's right to a speedy trial has been denied by prosecutorial pretrial delay.
-The Supreme Court has held that no double jeopardy interest is triggered when defendants obtain a dismissal for reasons unrelated to their guilt or innocence (see United States v.
-Scott.
+The Supreme Court held in United States v.
+Scott that no double jeopardy interest is triggered when defendants obtain a dismissal for reasons unrelated to their guilt or innocence.

 Mistrials are granted when it has become impracticable or impossible to finish a case.
 Courts typically declare mistrials when jurors fail to unanimously reach a verdict.
-Like dismissals, mistrials declared at the defendant's behest will not terminate jeopardy or bar re-prosecution.
-Nor will a mistrial preclude re-prosecution when it is declared with the defendant's consent.
-Courts disagree whether a defendant's mere silence is tantamount to consent.
+Like dismissals, mistrials declared at the defendant's behest will not terminate jeopardy or bar reprosecution.
+Nor will a mistrial preclude reprosecution when it's declared with the defendant's consent.
+Courts disagree whether a defendant's mere silence is equivalent to consent.

 A different situation is presented when a mistrial is declared over the defendant's objection.
-Reprosecution will be allowed only if the mistrial resulted from "manifest necessity," a standard more rigorous than "reasonably necessary" and less exacting than "absolutely necessary."
-A mistrial that could have been reasonably avoided will terminate jeopardy, but jeopardy will continue if the mistrial was unavoidable.
+In this instance, reprosecution will be allowed only if the mistrial resulted from "manifest necessity," a standard more rigorous than "reasonably necessary" but less stringent than "absolutely necessary."
+Basically, a mistrial that could've been reasonably avoided will terminate jeopardy, but jeopardy will continue if the mistrial was unavoidable.

-The manifest necessity standard has been satisfied where mistrials have resulted from defective indictments, disqualified or deadlocked jurors, and procedural irregularities willfully occasioned by the defendant.
-Manifest necessity is not present when mistrials result from prosecutorial or judicial manipulation.
+The manifest necessity standard has been satisfied where mistrials have resulted from defective indictments, disqualified or deadlocked jurors, and procedural irregularities willfully caused by the defendant.
+Manifest necessity isn't present when mistrials result from prosecutorial or judicial manipulation.
 In each of these cases, courts balance the defendant's interests in finality against society's interest in a fair and just legal system.

 Every defendant has the right to at least one appeal after conviction.
-If the conviction is reversed on appeal for insufficient evidence, it is treated as an acquittal, and further prosecution is not permitted.
+If the conviction is reversed on appeal for insufficient evidence, it's treated as an acquittal and further prosecution is not permitted.
 However, a defendant may be re-prosecuted when the reversal is not based on lack of evidence.
 The grounds for such reversals include defective search warrants, unlawful seizure of evidence, and other so-called "technicalities."
 Retrials in these instances are justified by society's interest in punishing the guilty.
-Defendants' countervailing interests are subordinated when a conviction rendered by 12 jurors is overturned for reasons unrelated to guilt or innocence.
+Defendants' countervailing interests are considered inferior when a conviction rendered by 12 jurors is overturned for reasons unrelated to guilt or innocence.

 Are You Protected by Double Jeopardy Laws?
 Get Professional Help and Find Out

-Double jeopardy is a powerful protection against governmental abuse and, if it applies in your case, it can make all the difference.
-Whether it applies or whether you just want to learn more about the concept, you should get in touch with a seasoned criminal defense attorney in your area.
+Double jeopardy is a powerful tool for protection against governmental abuse and, if it applies in your case, it can make all the difference.
+Whether you want to find out if it applies to your case or just want to learn more about the concept, it's best to get in touch with a seasoned criminal defense attorney in your area.